 When you reach Collie Creek you have arrived at the crux of the route, as you must either ford the creek or retreat steeply back to the GDT.
 The route ahead travels NW 1.4 km down the Collie Creek floodplain with ample cobble to walk on either side of the creek, so there is flexibility in where you ford Collie Creek but it must be done at some point.
 Like Cairnes and Lambe creeks ahead, the water level rises late in the day as the summer sun melts the icefield, so crossing in the morning and/or during cool weather eases the task.
 The suggested route crosses Collie Creek after about 300 metres in a braided portion of the reach (but this may vary from year to year).
 Beyond this, the slope of the creek steepens, so if you haven’t found a suitable crossing by this point then it is suggested you turn back.

-About 150 metres before reaching the Blaeberry River, enter the woods on the north side of Collie Creek and bushwhack 150 metres in a NW direction to reach a large old floodplain above the east bank of the Blaeberry River.
+About 150 metres before the creek reaches the Blaeberry River, enter the woods on the north side of Collie Creek and follow a brushy trail for 150 metres in a NW direction to reach a large old floodplain above the east bank of the Blaeberry River.
 Don’t be tempted to descend all the way to the Blaeberry River, as travelling upstream along the banks of Blaeberry is initially difficult until the floodplain starts.

 Once you have reached the floodplain, your task is to travel 3 km up river until you reach a new bridge (built in 2019) over the Blaeberry that will allow you to cross the river and join the official GDT at the start of the David Thompson Heritage Trail.
-This 3 km is mostly loosely treed floodplain that makes for enjoyable and reasonably fast travel, but the final kilometre is in somewhat thicker forest that is less enjoyable but still reasonably good travel (for bushwhacking).
+This 3 km is mostly loosely treed floodplain that makes for enjoyable and reasonably fast travel.
 Route-finding along the way is straight forward with the Blaeberry River always on your left (west) to aid navigation.
 When you arrive at the bridge, cross the river to rejoin the GDT near Cairnes Creek Rec Site at the David Thompson trailhead (d9).

 From Jasper town centre, follow the Discovery Trail (trail 11) west to where it passes under the train tracks and crosses Connaught Drive at a gated intersection with Wynd Road.
 Follow Wynd Road west for 500 metres to where a hiking trail leaves the road on your left (south) and continues paralleling the road.
 This junction may not be easy to see, but one can also continue a bit farther on Wynd Road to the official start of Trail 3J.
 Look for the (white) back of a directional map sign.
 In 625 metres, the trail takes a sharp left and heads southeast for 400 metres down to Highway 16, eliminating 1 km of highway walking.
 From the end of Trail 3J, hikers must walk the shoulder on the north side of the highway to the start of the pipeline route (This is the only highway walking on this alternate).